blackode/elixir-tips/README.md

 # Killer Elixir-Tips

 Elixir Tips and Tricks from the Experience of Development.
-Each part consists of 10 Unique Tips and Tricks with clear explanation with live examples and outputs.
-These tips will speed up your development and saves your time in typing code as well.
+Each part consists of 10 Unique Tips and Tricks with a clear explanation with live examples and outputs.
+These tips will speed up your development and save  you time in typing code as well.

 You can read specific parts with following links...